OTP-Communications/otp-protocol/README.md

 ### Storing One-Time-Pads
 One time pads are saved in a file with a `.otp` suffix.
 This should be a UTF-8 encoded file.
-A `.otp` file may consist of any number of lines.
-Each line is composed of has 128 characters of hexadecimal as shown below(except that the hexadecimal characters will be randomized in actual usage).
-Lines should be CRLF terminated.

-Any line not consisting solely of 128 hexadecimal characters will be considered metadata, and can safely be ignored in version 0.0.1.
-This is specified in hopes of making some level of backwards/forwards compatibility possible.
+The first line of the file is for metadata.
+The rest of the file consists of hexadecimal characters, which constitute the one-time-pad.

 <img width="1188" alt="image" src="https://user-images.githubusercontent.com/24924799/225484177-ea5c9d98-d92d-4a81-810c-5e03ab639c9d.png">

 It is suggested that the file be named following a convention similar to `{UUID for Alice}_{UUID for Bob}.v{protocol version}.otp` though this may not prove neccessary.

-For convenience, the complementary file `{UUID for Bob}_{UUID for Alice}.v{protocol version}.otp` may be created with the lines order reversed.
+For convenience, the complementary file `{UUID for Bob}_{UUID for Alice}.v{protocol version}.otp` may be created with the pad byte order reversed.

 ### Reuse of One-Time-Pads considered harmful
 Using the same section of a otp to encrypt and send different messages is in direct violation of the assumptions that make a otp unbreakable and future safe.